Sunday, November 8, 2009

 As everyone else has said..the last three lines were the most encouraging ones !!
 Thanks for sharing it.

-Mahesh Sindbandge on Nov 9, 2009 1:30:00 PM said...
+Mahesh Sindbandge said...

 Awwww...thats very moving....m speechless too....God bless him who wrote this story....surely it is worth reading..